-Project Modules
+6. Project Modules

-In Spring Security 3.0, the codebase has been sub-divided into separate jars which more clearly separate different functionality areas and third-party dependencies.
-If you are using Maven to build your project, then these are the modules you will add to your pom.xml.
-Even if you're not using Maven, we'd recommend that you consult the pom.xml files to get an idea of third-party dependencies and versions.
-Alternatively, a good idea is to examine the libraries that are included in the sample applications.
+In Spring Security 3.0, the codebase was sub-divided into separate jars which more clearly separate different functionality areas and third-party dependencies.
+If you use Maven to build your project, these are the modules you should add to your pom.xml.
+Even if you do not use Maven, we recommend that you consult the pom.xml files to get an idea of third-party dependencies and versions.
+Another good idea is to examine the libraries that are included in the sample applications.

-Core - spring-security-core.jar
+6.1 Core - spring-security-core.jar

-Contains core authentication and access-contol classes and interfaces, remoting support and basic provisioning APIs.
-Required by any application which uses Spring Security.
-Supports standalone applications, remote clients, method (service layer) security and JDBC user provisioning.
-Contains the top-level packages:
+This module contains core authentication and access-contol classes and interfaces, remoting support, and basic provisioning APIs.
+It is required by any application that uses Spring Security.
+It supports standalone applications, remote clients, method (service layer) security, and JDBC user provisioning.
+It contains the following top-level packages: